sourabhkanojia/ecommerce-marketplace/README.md

 ### How to run
 1. Run npm install
 2. No need to replace the mysql config as it's using freemysqlhosting.
-If not working use your mysql.
+If not working use your mysql config.

 #### API POST MAN COLLECTION IS INCLUDED IN REPO